IEEE-NITK/SLAMBot/README.md

 ## Introduction

-<b>SLAM</b> (<b>S</b>imultaneous <b>L</b>ocalization <b>A</b>nd <b>M</b>apping) is an essential technology used in robotics that helps robots to estimate their position and orientation on a map while creating the map of the environment to carry out autonomous activities.
+<b>SLAM</b> (<b>S</b>imultaneous <b>L</b>ocalization <b>A</b>nd <b>M</b>apping) is an essential technology used in robotics that helps robots to estimate their position and orientation on a map while creating a map of the environment to carry out autonomous activities.

 ![SLAM](assets/slam.png)
 *Turtlebot using SLAM to navigate across a map*

 This project aims to put together a mobile robot similar to a TurtleBot.
-A TurtleBot is a low-cost, personal robot kit with open source software.
+A TurtleBot is a low-cost personal robot kit with open-source software.

 ![SlamBot](assets/slambot.png)
 *SLAMBot*